 To our longtime Oregon friends: this slice of life in Italy is truly something special.
 Bologna is a sister to be proud of, and a city worth visiting should you find yourself planning a trip to Europe.

-In the meantime, no matter which city you find yourself in, enjoy at taste of Italy at either of our two favorite spots:
+In the meantime, no matter which city you find yourself in, enjoy a taste of Italy.

 Portland – Piazza Italia, 1129 Northwest Johnson in the heart of the Pearl District.